 This strategy idea does not aim to earn high dividend income, but instead uses an active option-selling strategy to generate large cash flows around a stock position.
 It is based on a previous post that explores the idea of selling the most expensive options the market offers (that post also describes the basic premise of harvesting a volatility risk premium).
-A live test of the idea over a few months has quickly led to the adjustments and moderations I describe here: By buying a stock and selling out-of-the-money put and call options against the position (a covered short strangle), I aim to build a portfolio of stocks that earns a premium of around 10% monthly (over 4-6 weeks, as long as the underlying stock trades in a range of around +/- 5-15% – though larger moves will reduce the option premium I initially received).
+A live test of the idea over a few months has quickly led to the adjustments and moderations I describe here: By buying a stock and selling out-of-the-money put and call options against the position (a covered short strangle), I aim to build a portfolio of stocks that earns a combined option premium of around 10% monthly (over 4-8 weeks, as long as the underlying stock trades in a range of around +/- 5-15%.
+Larger moves will reduce the option premium I initially received or turn it into a loss).

 The Conundrum of investing in individual stocks